bedirhansahin/drf-recipe-app-api/README.md

 # recipe-app-api

-This project made by [Bedirhan Şahin](https://www.linkedin.com/in/bedirhan-sahin/) to impenetration the architecture of REST API
+### This project made by [Bedirhan Şahin](https://www.linkedin.com/in/bedirhan-sahin/) to impenetration the architecture of REST API

 You can cast a look at Swagger by [click here](http://ec2-34-228-80-140.compute-1.amazonaws.com/api/docs/)

+:note: **You can view the admin page after creating a user by [click here](http://ec2-34-228-80-140.compute-1.amazonaws.com/admin/)**

 You can look to test codes of the project in /app/core/tests and /app/recipe/tests